-One of the key priorities for the Greater Sydney Commission, agreed between the Premier and the Chief Commissioner, is leading community engagement, dialogue and debate on key citymaking issues.
-This is the first of a series of Thought Leadership Papers on a range of topics that builds on the detail of the Greater Sydney Region Plan and District Plans to provoke discussion and debate in some cases and, in others, provide practical ideas on implementation across a range of challenging issues in the near, medium and long term.
+One of the key priorities for the Greater Sydney Commission, agreed between the Premier and the Chief Commissioner, is leading community engagement, dialogue and debate on key city-making issues.
+To support this objective, the Commission will publish a series of Thought Leadership Papers on a range of topics that builds on the detail of the Greater Sydney Region Plan and District Plans.
+This series will aim to provoke discussion and debate in some cases and, in others, provide practical ideas on implementation across a range of challenging issues in the near, medium and long term.

 Thought Leadership Paper: A Metropolis that Works